syncfusion-content/javascript-docs/js/Introduction/Localization.md

 documentation: ug
 ---

-## Localization
+# Localization

 All our Syncfusion Components has been provided with the built-in [Localization](https://msdn.microsoft.com/en-us/library/5839we2z%28v=vs.110%29.aspx) support, so that it will be able to adapt based on the culture-specific **locale** defined for it.
 The **en-US** locale is currently being used in all the Syncfusion components by default.

 To localize any of our Syncfusion components into a particular culture, it is necessary to refer the below specified scripts in your application,

-**jquery.globalize.min.js** (Mandatory for processing specific source-side actions globally)
+* **jquery.globalize.min.js** (Mandatory for processing specific source-side actions globally)

-Other culture-specific script files, to which specific culture you need to adapt any of our Syncfusion control. **[**_**Refer the below note]**_
+* Other culture-specific script files, to which specific culture you need to adapt any of our Syncfusion control. **[**_**Refer the below note]**_

->   Note: All the culture-specific script files are available within the below specified location once you have installed Essential Studio in your machine, therefore it is not necessary to download these files explicitly.
+>   **Note**: All the culture-specific script files are available within the below specified location once you have installed Essential Studio in your machine, therefore it is not necessary to download these files explicitly.

 <table>
 <tr>